YiboZhao90s/SVCompare/AllofUs.md

 ## Main Workflow
 This is an exploranary analysis to see what variants were called from different techniques, and compare the lists with the 1KG merged list of MUC5AC.
-Since uploading job to the serve takes quite a long time and I have not got familiar with the system.
+*Since uploading job to the serve takes quite a long time and I have not got familiar with the system.
 I copied them into work disk first then run vcf fromt here.
 This takes longer time but will make sure everything runs properly.
-I created a large work disk of 1TB to make sure the VCF files can be save properly.
+I created a large work disk of 1TB to make sure the VCF files can be save properly.*

+1. Install vcftools from Terminal environment (sh_install_vcftools.sh)
+2. Copy .vcf.bgz and .vcf.bgz.tbi files from remote disk to working disk (AllofUs.sh)
+3. Run vcftools --freq to extract MAF and variant list
+4. Trim for --chr11
+5. Download _chr11.frq file into local laptop